 When we approach life in a fixing sort of way, we end up needing on-going management and defense for our fixes because that's not a free state of being or the truth of our potential.

 'Mindfulness' implies developing awareness beyond our tight, fixing, control-focused minds; an inner orientation with nothing really to do with problem solving.
 It is more like open attunement in the moment of life.
-This moment.
+This moment, and this one...
 We learn to observe and start to perceive how we've been making stories about reality rather than simply living reality.
 By perceiving our mental behavior while practicing flexibility and curiosity (non-attachment to any outcome, no preference) the behavior of story making begins to dissolve itself.
 Truth shows up and relaxes us.
 We begin discovering we are actually walking in amazement that we could have never planned and executed from that stodgy way of thinking, believing and trying that we've been doing.

 It's our right and responsibility to continually practice (friendly within ourselves) and when consciousness shows up expanded beyond our mental belief systems, we finally see and can stop believing our mental activities.
 We become capable of surfing life as it rolls along.
 Not goal oriented but life oriented.
 Free. ...
 Therapy should help with this.